Parasite Eve II: Development

 Development of Parasite Eve II was handled by Square, developers of the original Parasite Eve.
 The game was directed and written by Kenichi Iwao, who had previously worked in those roles for the 1996 survival horror game Resident Evil.
 Due to its popularity at the time, Square decided to design a new Parasite Eve game which emulated that style.
 The game was originally intended to be a spin-off of the first game with Kyle as the main protagonist; this was the main reason for the shift in genre and gameplay.
 During development, it was decided to turn the game into an official sequel to Parasite Eve, making Aya the main protagonist and removing Kyle as a playable character.
 Production was handled by an entirely new development team based in Osaka.
 The staff included several former Resident Evil staff members.
 Using feedback from the original game, the team decreased and smoothed the transition between exploration and battle, and adjusted the controls to be more user-friendly.
 The character of Aya had been created for Parasite Eve by the producer Hironobu Sakaguchi, and designed by artist Tetsuya Nomura.
 Her design in Parasite Eve II was handled by a different artist, using her original design as a template.
 While most of the design was finalized, the new designer had quit halfway through the game's development, and Nomura was called in again.
 As the in-game model had already been created, he preserved what had already been done while adding touches of his own.

 After the game was done, the team was merged with those behind Brave Fencer Musashi, Mana and Chrono Cross to make Final Fantasy XI.

 Music

-The score for Parasite Eve II was composed by Naoshi Mizuta and arranged by Hiroshi Nakajima.
+The score for Parasite Eve II was composed by Naoshi Mizuta, serving as his first work at Square after leaving Capcom in 1998.
 It took Mizuta a year and a half to compose the soundtrack.
 He states he was given quite a bit of freedom in his composition, and drew most of his influence from watching the game's already completed scenario.
 The game's music is depicted as being much more ambient than its predecessor.
 The sound effects of Parasite Eve II were influenced by futuristic and sci-fi themes.
 The 66-track two-disc Parasite Eve II Original Soundtrack was released by DigiCube on December 20, 1999, in Japan.
 The soundtrack was released in North America by Tokyopop on September 12, 2000.